-When the translation is done and send back to the repository automatically by LRM, a Slack notification will let that room know:
+When the translation is done and sent back to the repository automatically by LRM, a Slack notification will let that room know:

-Note: It also provide a link to GitHub in this instance to the repository where the files were pushed and another link to the LRM Dashboard.
+Note: It also provides a link to GitHub, in this instance to the repository where the files were pushed, and another link to the LRM Dashboard.

 LingoBot and I18n

 Another usage of LingoBot is to ask for the i18n issues for the files which were modified in that branch.
 A team of developers may modify a few files during a sprint.
 The overall codebase may have a huge amount of files.
 To make sure the new code does not have more i18n issues, the command is ‘i18n scan’.
 It will use the Globalyzer configuration for that project to scan only those files which were modified in that branch.

 Lingoport provides an elegant solution to complex branching and all the resource files, which works from collaborative environments that developers and other team members are already familiar with.
 They only need to know a few simple commands, and automation takes over.
 This fits in with the way software development is done in most modern companies.